 Food and Drink

 The bar at this particular Centurion lounge is located in the back right corner.
 The bar offers a number of non-alcoholic beverages and a full bar with highly trained mixologists, Jim Meehan has created a number of signature cocktails specifically for the lounge.
+The lounge also features a menu from Chef Joe Kindred, a North Carolina legend.

 The bar has some of the best views in the lounge, not only of the gates but also a beautiful view of the city in the distance.

 While the lounge opened with locally-inspired meals such as buttermilk fried chicken, the lounge took on a menu I recall from the San Francisco location.
 Purely for research purposes… I tried everything.
 Clockwise from top left, a wedge salad with ranch (not Bleu cheese to my delight), a tomato pie (quiche), fruit salad, chicken curry, mashed potato puree, and banana pudding.
+Despite visiting early in the day, this particular site does not include breakfast with cereal, milk, bread (toast) though this review was conducted during COVID and protocols may have changed.

 Rooms and Space